Lintel Block Sizing Calculator

 Practical Tips

-- Always verify local building code requirements before ordering a lintel—codes vary by region and some jurisdictions require specific lintel types or may have snow load, wind load, or seismic considerations that increase requirements.
+- Always verify local building code requirements before ordering a lintel because codes vary by region and some jurisdictions require specific lintel types or additional capacity for snow loads, wind uplift, or seismic forces.
+A lintel that is adequate for dead load alone may be undersized when live loads and environmental loads are added per local code requirements.

-- Ensure adequate bearing length on both sides of the opening; a lintel that's too small in size but rests on insufficient width of masonry can still fail by crushing the supporting blocks or bricks.
+- Ensure adequate bearing length on both sides of the opening with a minimum of 8 inches for residential and 12 inches for commercial applications.
+A lintel that spans the opening adequately but rests on insufficient bearing area can still fail by crushing the supporting blocks or bricks beneath the lintel ends.

-- For brick veneer over CMU, remember that the veneer adds weight to the calculation—use the combined wall type weight, not just the CMU weight alone.
+- For brick veneer over CMU backup walls, remember that the veneer adds its own weight to the lintel load calculation.
+Use the combined wall density (approximately 93 psf for 8-inch CMU with brick veneer) rather than just the CMU weight alone, or provide separate lintels for each wythe of the wall.

-- Steel angle lintels may require flashing and drainage provisions to prevent water from sitting on top and leaking into the building; consult with a mason or structural professional about waterproofing details.
+- Steel angle lintels require through-wall flashing and weep holes at the lintel level to prevent water from pooling on top of the steel and leaking into the building interior.
+Consult with your mason or structural professional about waterproofing details, as unflashed steel lintels are the most common source of water leaks in masonry wall construction.

 Frequently Asked Questions